 Then the burning question you might be asking yourself is: which side of Sicily has the best beaches?
 Let’s start with the basics by simply visualizing Sicily in two halves.
 The West Coast and the East Coast.
 Yes, like the United States.
 Intuitive, isn’t it?
 So then the questions would be: which coast is better in Sicily?
 Or which side of Sicily is better?
 Frankly that is harder to answer… I come from the East Coast and the crystal-clear waters of the West Coast make me crave for summer in my night dreams.
 However, the East coast offers an incredible variety and I am sure that you will find your ideal beach there too.

-This is why in my top 5 list below I tried to come up with a balanced selection between beaches in the West and in the East, each at a reasonable distance from the two Sicily main airports.
+This is why in my top 5 beaches in Sicily list below I tried to come up with a balanced selection between beaches in the West and in the East, each at a reasonable distance from the two Sicily main airports.
 Catania on the East Coast and Palermo on the West Coast.
 Hence, no need to ask yourself which part of Sicily is the nicest?
 This article will clarify what are the things to do in Sicily when it comes to a beach holiday.

 - San Vito Lo Capo – West Coast